urbantrout/docs/en/templating/variables/elementcriteriamodel.md

-ElementCriteriaModel
+ElementCriteria Model
 ===================

-ElementCriteriaModel objects are at the center of how Craft fetches elements from the database.
+ElementCriteria Model objects are at the center of how Craft fetches elements from the database.

 ## How it Works

 Whenever you fetch elements in your templates, this happens:

-1. [An ElementCriteriaModel object is created](#creating-an-elementCriteriaModel), and wired to fetch elements of a single type (entries, assets, etc.).
+1. [An ElementCriteria Model object is created](#creating-an-elementCriteriaModel), and wired to fetch elements of a single type (entries, assets, etc.).
 2. [Parameters are set on the model](#setting-the-parameters), which help filter the elements, set the order they should be returned in, limit how many should be returned, etc.
 3. [The elements are fetched from the database.](#fetching-the-elements)

-## Creating an ElementCriteriaModel
+## Creating an ElementCriteria Model

-Craft provides five functions which create and return new ElementCriteriaModel objects.
+Craft provides five functions which create and return new ElementCriteria Model objects.
 They are:

 - [`craft.assets`](/en/templating/querying-elements/craft-assets.md)
 - [`craft.categories`](/en/templating/querying-elements/craft-categories.md)